christianantonyquero/christianantonyquero.github.io/crisma-faye.md

 * * *
 #### PS

- - Let's schedule a dinner date tomorrow?
-(Since we have work today.)
-Would love to see you in your dress in person but I guess via zoom would do.
+ - Let's schedule a virtual dinner date tomorrow?
+(Since we are busy today.)
+Would love to see you in your dress ~~(or none 😉)~~ in person but I guess via zoom would do.